ray-project/ray/doc/source/rllib/package_ref/catalogs.rst

 -----------

 Use the following basic API to get a default ``encoder`` or ``action distribution`` out of Catalog.
-You can inherit from Catalog and modify the following methods to hack a Catalog.
+To change the catalog behavior, modify the following methods.
 Algorithm-specific implementations of Catalog have additional methods, for example, for building ``heads``.